Andrepereira2001/feup-lbaw-2021/er.md

 |TR09 | Robustness | The system must be prepared to handle and continue operating when runtime errors occur |
 |TR010 | Scalability | The system must be prepared to deal with the growth in the number of users and their actions |
 |TR011 | Ethics | The system must respect the ethical principles in software development |

-> Table 11: toEaseManage technical requirements rules
+> Table 11: toEaseManage Technical Requirements

 #### 3.3.
 Restrictions